ellisp/ellisp.github.io/_posts/2016-06-04-bootstrap-cv-strategies.md

 The census data are ultimately from Statistics New Zealand of course, but are tidied up and available in my [`nzelect`](https://github.com/ellisp/nzelect) R package, which is still very much under development and may change without notice.
 It's only available from GitHub at the moment (installation code below).

-I do the bootstrapping with the aid of the `boot` package, which is the recommended approach in R.  For the two straightforward strategies (full model and stepwise variable selection) I use the `caret` package, in combination with `stepAIC` which is in the Venables and Ripley `MASS` package.
+I do the bootstrapping with the aid of the `boot` package, which is generally the recommended approach in R.  For repeated cross-validation of the two straightforward strategies (full model and stepwise variable selection) I use the `caret` package, in combination with `stepAIC` which is in the Venables and Ripley `MASS` package.
 For the more complex strategy that involved dropping variables with high variance inflation factors I found it easiest to do the repeated cross-validation old-school with my own `for` loops.

+This exercise was a bit complex and I won't be astonished if someone points out an error.
+If you see a problem, or have any suggestions or questions, please leave a comment.

 Here's the code: